huggingface/hub-docs/tasks/src/text-to-video/about.md

 ### Text-driven Video Prediction

-Video Prediction is the task of predicting future frames given past video frames.
-Text-driven video prediction (TVP) is a task that involves generating a video sequence from a text description.
-The text description can be anything from a simple sentence to a detailed story.
-The goal of TVP is to generate a video that is both visually realistic and semantically consistent with the text description.
+Text-driven video prediction is the task of generating a video sequence from a text description.
+Text description can be anything from a simple sentence to a detailed story.
+The goal of this task is to generate a video that is both visually realistic and semantically consistent with the text description.

 ### Video Translation